Easy access savings accounts

 • Benefits: An easy access saving account may be beneficial if you want the flexibility to dip into your savings or start an emergency fund

-March easy access savings accounts update: what’s new?
+October easy access savings accounts update: what’s new?

 If you want to save while retaining the ability to access your cash when you need it, you can still get good returns on your savings with an easy access savings account.

-Register for a free Raisin UK account today to get started and watch your savings grow.
+Register for a free Raisin UK Account today to get started, and watch your savings grow!

 Want to stay up-to-date with the latest offers and news on savings and easy access accounts each month?